leoribeiro/struc2vec/README.md

 ### Miscellaneous

-Please send any questions you might have about the code and/or the algorithm to <leo@land.ufrj.br>.
+Please send any questions you might have about the code and/or the algorithm to <leonardofribeiro@gmail.com>.

 *Note:* This is only a reference implementation of the framework *struc2vec*.